gigaj0ule/system42/README.md

-# x42: The answer to life, the universe, and everything MCU
+# system42

 ~j0ule 2019-2022 - alpha release

+x42 is a multithreaded operating system that supports arduino, st-hal, and freeRTOS simultaneously.

 This is an operating system for
 STM/CKS/GD 32 Bit microcontrollers.

-x42 is a multithreaded operating system that supports arduino, st-hal, and freeRTOS simultaneously.

 x42 supports both TTY and TCP
 communication.